ML Model Training and Deployment Pipeline

 Explore the results

-Actual vs. Predicted Values Plot: This scatter plot shows how well the predicted values match the actual values.
-Ideally, the points should lie on the line y = x.
+We will use three different plots to evaluate the performance of the Linear Regression model we just trained: Actual vs. Predicted Values Plot: this scatter plot compares the predicted values with the actual values.
+Ideally, the points should align closely along the line y = x, indicating accurate predictions.

 ml2.png

 Residual Plot: This plot shows the residuals (differences between actual and predicted values) against the predicted values.
-Ideally, the residuals should be randomly distributed around zero, indicating that the model captures the data’s patterns.
+Ideally, the residuals should be randomly distributed around zero, indicating that the model captures the underlying patterns in the data.

 ml3.png